 If you were holding out on buying a home because of the uncertainty that ensued, you might be ready to buy a home now.
 Read on to discover some tips on how to start planning for your next home purchase.

-The Safe Start plan was a phased approach overseen by the state government whereby counties permited the operation of, and access to, a variety of public institutions and private facilities.
+The Safe Start plan was a phased approach overseen by the state government whereby counties permitted the operation of, and access to, a variety of public institutions and private facilities.
 Phase 1 looked very much like the original stay-at-home orders, exempting essential businesses.

 Phase 1 of Oregon’s re-opening schedule looked much like Washington’s phase 2.
-Barbershops, retail outlets, gyms, and restaurant dining areas, e.g., assumed regular operations.
+Barbershops, retail outlets, gyms, and restaurant dining areas, e.g., resumed regular operations.
 Of course, they were required to adhere to the standard rules calling for masks, optimal ventilation, and social distancing in most settings in order to remain in compliance.

 As with the other states, re-openings in Colorado were subject to public health caveats relating to distancing, masks, and keeping the most vulnerable isolated from possible contagion.